tiagoratto/PingTab/README.md

 * AlertPlayers: Alert players about high latency (Default: true)
 * AlertThreshold: Players with the ping higher than this will be alerted (Default: 500)
 * AlertInterval: The interval, in minutes, for the alerts to be sent (Default: 5)
+* AlertMessage: The message that will be sent to the user on the alert event.
+Color codes are supported using the & character.
+Parameters: %playername - Player Name, %ping - Ping Measured, %threshold - Threshold Set.
+(Default: "%playername, your latency of %ping is above %threshold!")

 Current Features